ADA-2019/Project/README.md

 - Is the main axis (before/after Onymous) interesting enough ?
 Or should we choose something else ?\
 - Is our subject focused enough or should we refocus the study ?
+- Is it possible to make the dataset available on the cluster ?
+(51GB compressed)
 # References
 - 'Dark Net Market archives, 2011-2015'
         - Gwern Branwen and al.,